bevacqua/insignia/readme.markdown

 Option     | Description
 -----------|---------------------------------------------------------------------------------------
-`deletion` | When `true`, humans will be able to delete individual tags by clicking on an icon
+`deletion` | When `true`, humans will be able to delete individual tags by clicking on an icon `dupes`    | When `true`, duplicates won't be automatically removed from the user input

 When you call `insignia(input, options)`, you'll get back a tiny API to interact with the instance.
 Calling `insignia` repeatedly on the same DOM element will have no effect, and it will return the same API object.